foxypool/docs/docs/proof-of-spacetime/foxy-farmer/installing.md

       ```bash
       pip install .
       ```
-      3. Run using `foxy-farmer`, it will create a default `foxy-farmer.yaml` in the current directory based on your current chia `config.yaml`
+      3. Run using `foxy-farmer`, it will create a default `foxy-farmer.yaml` in the current directory based on your current chia `config.yaml`.
+Note: if you never set up chia before you will need to import your 24 word mnemonic using `foxy-farmer keys add`.
       4. Edit the `foxy-farmer.yaml` to your liking and restart foxy-farmer
       5. Profit!